Skip to content

 Owner KatchyWay

-Receiving a grant from Entrapov was a turning point for my business in Ghana.
+Receiving a Rotary Shark Pond grant was a turning point for my business in Ghana.
 The funding allowed us to innovate, improve our infrastructure, and compete on a larger scale.
-Entrapov's dedication to fostering entrepreneurship is evident, and I'm grateful for the opportunities their support has unlocked for us.
+Rotary's dedication to fostering entrepreneurship is evident, and I'm grateful for the opportunities their support has unlocked for us.

 Bismark-Addy-Thumbnail